pavan-elisetty/pavan-elisetty/README.md

 <br/>

 #### Currently Experimenting things 😎😎
-- 🔭 working on *MachineLearning , DeepLearning , MongoDB , Watson* projects
+- 🔭 working on *MachineLearning , DeepLearning , software engineering* projects
 - 🌱 Currently on quest of learning
 - 👯 collaborating and 💬 contributing
 <br/>